danigfavero/cg-with-opengl-and-cpp/notes.md

     |-|-|
     | distinct for each point pass through | we pass one variable and it will be the same on every single instance |
     | for each time the shader runs, the position will change | is constant over the whole flow |

+### View, model and projection
+- 3 main matrices: view, model and projection
+- different coordinate systems
+- model: builds from (0,0) - around the origin - to the actual world coordinates
+- view:
+- projection: perspective matrix